-- Writing Test: The Core Writing test assesses both argumentative writing and informative/explanatory writing, and will contain one writing task for each writing type.
-In addition, multiple-choice questions will be added to address the importance of research strategies and assess strategies for revising and improving text.
+- Writing Test: The Core Writing test assesses both argumentative writing and informative/explanatory writing and will contain one writing task for each writing type.
+In addition, selected-response questions will be added to address the importance of research strategies and assess strategies for revising and improving text.
 See Writing Test Preparation.

-- Mathematics Test: The Core Mathematics test includes numeric entry and multiple choice questions, and will also offer an on-screen calculator to help ensure that questions are testing mathematical reasoning by reducing the chance that a candidate's wrong response comes from a simple arithmetic error.
+- Mathematics Test: The Core Mathematics test includes numeric-entry and selected-response questions, and also offers an on-screen calculator to help ensure that questions are testing mathematical reasoning by reducing the chance that a test taker's wrong response comes from a simple arithmetic error.
 See Mathematics Test Preparation.

 Praxis Core Test Structure

-Praxis Core tests include objective response questions, such as single-selection multiple-choice questions, multiple-selection multiple-choice questions, and numeric entry questions.
+Praxis Core tests include objective response questions, such as single-selection selected-response questions, multiple-selection selected-response questions, and numeric-entry questions.
 The Praxis Core Writing test also includes two essay sections.